 A family is more than a group of individuals.
 It forms a shared emotional body — a field in which experiences, losses, and unspoken truths remain active across generations.
 This emotional body has spatial qualities.
 The grief of a grandmother who was never mourned takes up space.
 The guilt of a father that was never spoken creates a heaviness that transfers to the children.

 This is not a psychological theory.
 It is an observation confirmed in constellation work for decades: feelings have a place.
-And when that place is not acknowledged, the feelings find another carrier.
+“In every relationship there is something that wants to happen — a movement in space that completely eludes intellectual activity, yet is present, touching, and real” (Kirchhoff, G., 2025, Systemic Family Constellation, an Introduction, 19:06).
+When that place is not acknowledged, the feelings find another carrier.

-In systemic work, we call this entanglement.
+In systemic work, this is called entanglement.
 Entanglement does not mean illness.
-Entanglement is an expression of love — a blind, faithful love that leads a child to unconsciously take on a parent’s burden, a later-born to live the fate of someone who was excluded, a person to carry feelings that belong to an earlier generation.
+“A relationship stages itself in another — the emotional charge actually stems from the family system.
+You absorb an incredible amount from the family’s emotional body without realizing it” (Kirchhoff, G., 2025, Systemic Family Constellation, 10:01).
+It is an expression of blind, faithful love that leads a child to unconsciously take on a parent’s burden, a later-born to live the fate of someone who was excluded.

 A family constellation makes this invisible field visible.
 In individual sessions, this happens through figures or objects placed in the room as representatives of family members.
 What happens next defies the intellect.
 It cannot be explained why a particular spatial arrangement triggers a feeling, why a change in positions generates an inner movement, why a sentence spoken at the right moment initiates a resolution that decades of effort could not achieve.